 Sweet William catchfly can be perennial in Zones 5 to 8—overwintered plants often start blooming in late spring—but it flowers so heavily that it may get worn out by mid to late summer and disappear, particularly after a long hot, humid period.
 It self-sows freely if not deadheaded, though, so it comes up again in the same area, making it functionally a perennial.
 Or, you can treat it like an annual and start it in spring or summer for flowers later the same year.
 Either way, it is easy, fast-growing, and colorful, perfect for a cottage-style garden or as a filler in a young bed or border.
 Full sun to partial shade.

-Harvested in 2020, starting in late June.
+Collected starting in late June 2022.
 At least 30 seeds.

 Please read the germination information as well before ordering.